 Because the bristles are packed closely together and secured into the backing, the brush is known for its benefits for ethnic hairdos.
 The tightly packed bristles are able to penetrate the follicles and tame particularly thick, wiry, and curly hairs with ease.
 At the same time, the bristles are not scratchy or rough on the strands or the scalp, as plastic and some other types of bristle components can be.

 The handles of boar brushes are made of plastic, metal, or wood.
 Of these, wood is the highest quality and preferred by users for several reasons.
 Occasionally some models of brushes are made with all three types of components in the construction.
 For example, the handle might be made of wood with sections made of plastic or metal.
 Metal handles are the least common of the major types of handles.
 In part, this is because metal can get overly warm when used with a hairdryer or a crimping tool.
-Typically a round design brush is made of metal.
+Typically round designed brushes are made of metal.

 Benefits of Using A Boar Bristle Brush